Invader444/grlc-nomp/README.md

 Clone the repository and run `npm install` for all the dependencies to be installed:

+libsodium-dev and libboost-all-dev are needed before running npm install.

 ```bash
 git clone https://github.com/AoD-Technologies/cryptocurrency-pool-server.git
 cd cryptocurrency-pool-server